 Student loan consolidation typically refers to federal student loans only.
 It’s the process of combining two or more federal loans into one loan, resulting in a single monthly payment.
 This is done using a Direct Consolidation Loan offered by the Department of Education.

-It cannot be used with private student loans.
-Federal consolidation is not considered refinancing because the new (fixed) interest rate is simply the weighted average of the interest rates on the loans being consolidated.
-It won't help you save money on interest, and you may even end up with higher interest.
+Federal consolidation cannot be used with private student loans.
+It is not considered refinancing because the new (fixed) interest rate is simply the weighted average of the interest rates on the loans being consolidated.
+It won’t help you save money on interest.
+You may even end up paying more interest.

 Student loan refinancing, on the other hand, is done through a private lender and can include both federal and private student loans.
 Unlike federal consolidation, private refinancing results in a completely new loan with new terms and a new interest rate.
 Therefore, you can get a lower interest rate and monthly payment when you refinance through a private lender.
 To learn more, read our complete guide on private vs. federal student loan consolidation.